thiagoa/dotemacs/README.md

-# My Emacs config files
+# Thiago's Emacs config files

 ## Installation

-Link or clone this folder to ~/.emacs.d
+Link or clone this folder to `~/.emacs.d`.
+Packages will be installed automatically on the first run.

-Install Cask.
-You can use Homebrew in OS X:

-    $ brew install cask

-Take a look at the project URL for further instructions: [https://github.com/cask/cask](https://github.com/cask/cask)

-Then do a cask install.

-    $ cd ~/.emacs.d
-    $ cask install

-Done.
+- Add or remove packages in `config/packages.el`.
+- `pac-install` to install packages.
+- `pac-update` to update installed packages.